clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

     recommend this format over the less successful "presentation followed by individual Q&A" format.
 - All sessions should be scheduled with at least a 10 minute break afterwards.

+### Examples

+Midspace supports a very wide range of program structures.
+Described below are some common use cases but please speak to us if you require help configuring your desired program structure.

+**Each of the following examples corresponds to one of the example sessions provided in the default template.**

+Please refer to the template spreadsheet in combination with this documentation.

+#### Keynote

+The example keynote generates a video-chat session starting with an introduction from the chair, followed by the keynote presentation and ending with a Q&A.

+The keynote speaker is able to edit the abstract of their keynote via Midspace's submissions system.
+Through the same system they can upload a copy of their slides and a link to their website.

+After the program is imported, you (the organizer) or the keynote speaker can choose to temporarily hide the speaker's uploaded slides until after the presentation is delivered.
+This will prevent the presentation from being spoiled or leaked ahead of the session.

+This session is configured with a single chair and single keynote speaker.

+#### Paper Session - Scheduled live presentations

+The example paper session for scheduled live presentations is the most popular session format.
+It is a 45 minute session with 3 10-minute presentations and a 12-minute Q&A.

+The session starts with a welcome from the chair.
+This gives the chair an opportunity to create a lively and engaging atmosphere for the session (which really makes or breaks the Q&A!)
+The chair may also briefly introduce the theme or topic of the session.
+The welcome also gives the audience some time to arrive and join in and for presenters to get comfortable.
+The welcome is followed by the main presentations.

+This example session shows 3 paper presentations each of 10 minutes.
+Each paper is shown to have 1 speaker and 1 or more co-authors.
+The speakers are requested to upload a copy of their slides ahead of time.
+This can be particularly helpful for some members of the audience who might be unable to view screenshared slides or would like to familiarise themselves with the material ahead of time.

+The session ends with a group Q&A for all 3 speakers.
+This lasts 12 minutes.
+It is common for questions to have been posted in the text chat during the preceeding presentations.

+We recommend the chair does not try to immediately accept a live (via video/audio) audience question as this can break the flow of the session (quite dramatically if the audience member has not prepared their camera/microphone or has stepped away from their computer since raising their hand).

+We recommend the chair starts the Q&A with a brief explanation of how the audience can ask a question live via video/audio.
+They should then proceed by asking a question taken from the text chat, or if no questions have been posted, start by asking a question the chair has thought of ahead of time.
+Once the Q&A has begun to happen, then the chair can refocus their attention on choosing an audience member with a raised hand to accept their question live via video/audio.

+#### Paper Session - Scheduled pre-recorded presentations

+The example paper session for scheduled pre-recorded presentations is a popular and successful virtual conference format.
+It is a 45 minute session with 3 10-minute pre-recorded video presentations and a 12-minute live Q&A.

+This example is the same as "Paper Session - Scheduled live presentations" but with two main differences:

+1. The speakers are requested to upload a video ahead of time for their session
+2. During the session, instead of live presentations, the chair will use Midspace's Video Playback feature to play out the speaker's videos in the desired order.

+By setting a duration for each presentation, Midspace can automatically check uploaded videos fit within the available time.

+Setting the order for presentations within the session will assist all participants, as well as the chair, when discussing the contents of presentations.
+It is common for the audience to refer to presentations by the order in which they occurred rather than their full (often long) titles.

+#### Paper Session - Unscheduled presentations

+The example paper session for unscheduled live presentations is single continuous video chat with no guiding structure.
+A summary of each paper is listed in the room (in an exhibition layout) and it is up to the chair to invite speakers to deliver their presentations or invite questions from the audience.

+This structure is most commonly used as a placeholder when the program committee is still deciding upon the final structure or timing of sessions.

+#### Poster Session (Scheduled session)

+The example poster session shows a common format for 60-minute poster competitions.
+Each poster creator has 5 minutes to give a lightning talk followed by 25 minutes for a breakout period.
+During the breakout each poster has its own room and people can join a room to chat to an author about their poster.
+During this time, the judges evaluate each poster and presentation, ask follow up questions and decide upon the winner(s).
+The session closes with the announcement of the winner.

+In this example, each poster speaker (aka creator) is requested to upload a pre-recorded video of their presentation, a copy of their poster and a link to a website to find out more.

+This example session makes use of the advanced option for "Breakout video-chat" interaction mode.
+Please follow additional instructions below to complete the configuration after importing your program.

+#### Poster Exhibition (Unscheduled session)

+The example poster exhibition shows a common format for persistent / standalone exhibitions of posters.
+Each poster is displayed as part of the exhibition which can be accessed at any time by conference attendees.
+Each poster has a text chat for live or asynchronous discussion.
+In addition, after importing your program, you may choose to create a Discussion Room for each poster.

+In this example, each poster speaker (aka creator) is requested to upload a video presentation, a copy of their poster and a link to a website to find out more.

+#### Tutorial or Workshop - Unstructured

+The example "Tutorial or Workshop - Unstructured" creates a single video-chat lasting 4 hours with a description of what the tutorial/workshop is about (an abstract).
+No additional structure is specified - the workshop organizer may use the time in whatever way they like.

+This format is commonly used when a workshop or tutorial is organized by a 3rd party who are not members of the main program committee (and thus might not have a prepared or fixed schedule).

+This format is also commonly used for flexible, free-flowing or open-forum workshops and tutorials, since there is no imposed schedule.

+#### Tutorial or Workshop - Partially structured

+The example "Tutorial or Workshop - Partially structured" creates a single video-chat lasting 4 hours with a description of what the tutorial/workshop is about (an abstract).
+Some structure is provided to highlight the main periods of the workshop, being the welcome, presentations, discussion periods, break and closing of the workshop.
+Within each period, the workshop organizer may use the time in whatever way they like.

+This format provides some guidance to the audience about the session and the Presentation periods each have an abstract.
+This gives some space for the organizers to describe in more detail what will be presented and who will be doing so.
+The abstract for the discussion period may also be used to describe how the discussion will be managed/moderated.

+This format is commonly used when a workshop or tutorial is organized by a 3rd party who are not members of the main program committee (and thus might not have a prepared or fixed schedule).

 ### Advanced Options